-In addition, in teaching, he/she assumes that he/she will represent, demonstrate, draw the pupils' attention to certain facts, evoke the already existing experiences of the pupils by asking questions, presenting problems, confirming, explaining, or interpreting facts, and ordering work on the chalkboard.
-In this sense, many teaching activities are summarized, without which his/her teaching in school would not be possible.
-Here, in the first place, it is indicated that a teacher is someone who teaches (shows) or instructs (directs).
-This means that he/she shows certain matters or things to his/her pupils and, to a great degree, he/she must activate and direct the activities of his/her pupils.
+In addition, in teaching the teacher assumes that he will represent, demonstrate, draw the pupils' attention to certain facts, evoke the already existing experiences of the pupils by asking questions, presenting problems, confirming, explaining or interpreting facts and ordering work on the chalkboard.
+In this sense a large number of teaching activities are summarized without which his teaching in school would not be possible.
+Here, in the first place, it must be indicated that the teacher is someone who teaches (shows) or instructs (directs).
+This means that he shows certain matters or things to his pupils and also, to a great degree, he must activate and direct the activities of his pupils.
 For example, this was strongly emphasized in the section above.
-However, a teacher will only be able to actualize the activities of his/her pupils if he/she him/herself is an intense participant in the didactic-pedagogic event, i.e., he/she must represent and demonstrate.
-This means not only that he/she must demonstrate certain matters, but also must initiate and activate the activities of his/her pupils in the didactic-pedagogic event.
-This amounts to a teacher acting first, and the pupils then following up with answering, or responding activities.
+However, the teacher will only be able to actualize the activities of his pupils if he himself is an intense participant in the didactic-pedagogic event; i.e., he must represent and demonstrate.
+This means not only that he must demonstrate certain matters but that he also must initiate and activate the activities of his pupils in the didactic-pedagogic event.
+Briefly, this amounts to the teacher acting first and the pupils then following up with answering or responding activities.

-In the above explanation, an answer, or response to his/her teaching activities should be expected from the pupilsto understand the context, within which they are placed by the teacher, by having a part, by participating in the lesson, by taking notice, imitating, perceiving, seeing connections, asking questions, thinking, agreeing or disclaiming, answering questions, accepting truths, carrying out certain assignments, trying to understand the explanations, and interpretations, interpreting a teacher's organizing (ordering), and schematizing on the chalkboard, and integrating them with their existing knowledge.
-However, it must not be concluded from this that these activities automatically follow those of a teacher.
-The didactic-pedagogic event does not occur automatically, or processlike; i.e., this does not have to do with cause and effect.
-The activities of a teacher and the pupils are constitutive of a didacticpedagogical event, i.e., the preconditions for these activities are a teacher's and pupils' intentionally-directed participation in an educative teaching event.
-This means that if a pupil is conspicuous, for one or another reason, in a educative teaching event, because of his/her non-participation in the event, a teacher must give special attention to that pupil.
-Hence, a teacher must enter an orthodidactic, as orthopedagogic, relationship with the pupil.
-The word "ortho" is derived from the Greek word "orthos", which means to make correct, or straighten out.
-Orthodidactic actions by a teacher amount to him/her trying to get the pupil on the right path once again.
-However, this does not occur in an instant, and requires insight, and patience from an educative teacher.
+In the above explanation it is clear that an answer or response to the teaching activities of the teacher should be expected from the pupils in order to understand the context within which they are placed by the teacher by having a part, by participating in the lesson, by taking notice, imitating, perceiving, seeing connections, asking questions, thinking, agreeing or disclaiming, answering questions, accepting truths, carrying out certain assignments, trying to understand the explanations and interpretations, interpreting the teacher's organizing (ordering) and schematizing on the chalkboard and integrating them with their existing knowledge.
+However, it must not be concluded from this that these activities automatically follow those of the teacher.
+The didactic-pedagogic event does not occur automatically or process-like; i.e., this does not have to do with cause and effect.
+The activities of the teacher and the pupils are constitutive of the didactic-pedagogic event; i.e., the preconditions for these activities are the teacher's and pupils' intentionally-directed participation in the educative teaching event.

+This means that if a pupil is conspicuous for one or another reason in the educative teaching event because of his non-participation in the event, the teacher must give special attention to that pupil.
+Hence, the teacher must enter into an ortho-didactic, as orthopedagogic, relationship with the pupil.
+The word "ortho" is derived from the Greek word "orthos" that means to make correct or straighten out.
+Ortho-didactic actions by the teacher amount to him trying to get the pupil on the right path once again.
+However, this does not occur in an instant and requires insight and patience from the educative teacher.

-2.3 A teacher guides the work of the pupils while they assimilate, practice, and apply the learning content
+2.3 The teacher guides the work of the pupils while they assimilate, practice and apply the learning content